ryedin/site/_posts/2016-06-30-why-docker.md

 The most common question to my [Docker For Mac Beta Review](https://medium.com/@nzoschke/docker-for-mac-beta-review-b91692289eb5) is: Why use Docker at all?

 The reason to use Docker is for its modern packaging and runtime APIs.
 The Docker [Image](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.23/#2-2-images) and [Container](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.23/#2-1-containers) APIs have become a [de facto standard](https://en.wikipedia.org/wiki/De_facto_standard).
-Every major computing platform— from OS X to AWS — now has native support for working with Docker Images and Containers.
+Every major computing platform — from OS X to AWS — now has native support for working with Docker Images and Containers.

-This happened because Docker presented a modern, API first approach to distributing and running software at the exact time when we all want cloud providers interoperate better.
+This happened because Docker presented a modern, API-first approach to distributing and running software at the exact time when we all want cloud providers interoperate better.

 This is an unprecedented feat of cooperation across the industry and makes these Docker APIs the obvious best system to target.